My Priorities for Cotati

 Cotati is flexible and strong enough to acknowledge and respond to the difficulties that Black, Indigenous, and People of Color face in this country and city.
 When residents are in crisis or in conflict, how should public services respond?
 What city policies and programs will ensure that all people feel heard and welcomed in Cotati?
 I am committed to anti-racist work.

 Answering these will certainly require that the Council continue to work with our police department, which has already taken some necessary steps.
 But overcoming racial inequity will require much more.
 Our approach to recovery must be arrived at through a broad coalition that includes all our institutions: schools, business, churches, community groups—and, most importantly, communities of color representing Cotati residents and workers.
+Cotati's new Police Advisory Committee, which I helped to champion during my first term on Council, will be an important bridge.

 Cotati residents rally for Black Lives Matter, June 2020